appyoumake/Appyoumake/docs/HOWTO - App Editor Development.md

 ----

-How to code for the MLAB editor
+How to code for the Appyoumake editor

-We use an object called Mlab for all JS component interaction.
+We use an object called Appyoumake for all JS component interaction.
 It has the following hierarchy (within each level *this* is set to refer to that hierarchy):

 mlab = core object, if there are properties here that are not prefixed with dt, then it is for runtime